11 of the Best Things to Do in Capri for a Perfect Day

 If you want to maximize your time for one day in Capri, take the earliest ferry you can.
 Then, here’s what I recommend:

-- Take a boat tour—Start your day by taking a boat tour of the island for a couple of hours and include the Blue Grotto.
+- Take a boat tour—Start your day by taking a boat tour of the island for a couple of hours and including the Blue Grotto.

 - Explore La Piazzetta—Grab a coffee or drink and explore the square.
 If time allows, wander down some of the back areas or meander through the high-end shopping areas.